LibraryCarpentry/lc-sql/_episodes/01-introduction.md

 1. Download the CSV files from [Figshare](https://dx.doi.org/10.6084/m9.figshare.3409471)
-1. Start a New Database __Database -> New Database__
+1. Run DB Browser for SQLite and click the __New Database__ button in the toolbar.
+Name the file 'libcarpentry1.db'
+1. Click Cancel on the 'Edit table definition' window that pops up.
-2. Start the import __Database -> Import__
+2. Start the import by clicking __File -> Import -> Table from CSV__
 3. Select the file to import (start with articles.csv)
-4. Give the table a name that matches the file name (articles, journals, licences, languages  publishers), or use the default
+4. Give the table a name that matches the file name (articles, journals, licences, languages  publishers).
+In this case let's call it 'articles'.
-5. Since the first row has column headings, check the "First row contains column names"- box
+5. Since the first row has column headings, check the __Column names in first line__ box
-6. Under "Fields separated by", check "Comma".
-   Ensure 'Ignore trailing Separator/Delimiter' is left _unchecked_.
+6. Under __Fields separator__, verify that "," is selected.
 7. Also, under "Fields enclosed by", ensure that "Double quotes if necessary" is left _checked_.
 8. Press __OK__

-9. When asked if you want to modify the table, click __OK__
+## Browsing and modifying tables

+You can see the tables in the database by looking at the left hand side of the screen under Tables.

+To see the contents of a table, right-click on that table and then click Browse.
+Browse the 'articles' table and have a look at the contents.

+Now, let's modify the data types of the 'articles' table we just imported.
+By default all of the fields were imported as text so we need to change numerical fields to a data type that corresponds to a number.

+1. Click on the Database Structure tab and Right click the 'articles' table and select __Modify table__
-10. Set the data types for each field: choose TEXT for fields with text:
+1. Set the data types to INTEGER for fields with numbers:
-   (`Title`, `Authors`, `DOI`, `URL`, `Subjects`, `ISSNs`, `Citation`, `First_Author`), and INTEGER for fields with numbers:
    (`id`, `LanguageId`, `LicenceId`, `Citation_Count`, `Author_Count`, `Day`, `Month`, `Year`).
-11. Click __OK__
+1. Click __OK__

-You can also use this same approach to append new data to an existing table.
+1. Click __Write Changes__ in the toolbar to save the database.

+If we want to write a query, we click on the Execute SQL tab.
+We will be using this tab later.

 ## Adding data to existing tables

-1. Browse & Search -> Add
-1. Enter data into a csv file and append
+There are several ways to add new data to a table without writing SQL

+1. Right click and Browse table, then click the __New Record__ button.
+1. Import a CSV file like we did before and name the table the same as an existing table.
+DB Browser for SQLite will prompt you if you want to add the data to the existing table.

 ## Data types